tommeier/git-release/README.md

  - [ ] Optionally force push of tags, otherwise ask for confirmation to send
  - [ ] Make uniform variable style, either all capped variables or not
  - [ ] Test mode should display processes it would run (--dry-run option)
- - [ ] Remove *.sh filenames and rely on shebangs on each file
  - [ ] Verbose debug mode (display a lot more info)
  - [ ] Split up functions and specs into more logical divisions (changelog, git) rather than one large support file
  - [ ] Create Ruby gem branch and release as a gem.
 Use better OPTPARSER to use more human readable variables to pass to - der lying  script